phac-nml/irida-galaxy-importer/README.md

 #### Final Configuration:

 The tool must be run once with the `--config` option to configure the tool XML file.
 Then Galaxy must be restarted.
-Exporting will fail if this is not done!
+The tool will fail to export files if Galaxy is not restarted.

 Testing:
 -------